Full Circle Funerals Partners, Altrincham

 Remarks:

-It is clear from the testimonials and references that we have read that the support offered by this funeral service is unparalleled in the area, and we have no doubt that as this young company becomes established, it will go from strength to strength.
-This is due in part to Sarah’s foresight in creating this kind of offering, but in the main to the qualities and skills that Jez and Sara have brought to their work.
+It is clear from the testimonials and references that we have read that the support offered by this funeral service is unparalleled in the area.
+This is a result of shared knowledge and expertise from Full Circle Funerals and also due to the qualities and skills that Jeremy and Sara have brought to their work.
 It is clearly, for them, a vocation that will enrich their lives and serve their community for many years to come – we are delighted to include them in our list of funeral directors we would trust with someone we loved.

 • No Records Found